codeigniter4/CodeIgniter4/user_guide_src/source/helpers/text_helper.rst

 	they can be shown consistently regardless of browser settings or stored reliably in a database.
-There is some dependence on your server's supported character sets, so it may not be 100% reliable in all cases, but for the most part it should correctly identify characters outside the normal range (like accented characters).
+There is some dependence on your server's supported character sets, so it may not be 100% reliable in all cases, but for the most part, it should correctly identify characters outside the normal range (like accented characters).

 	Example::